NachtRaveVL/virtmem-continued/README.md

 ## Manual
 The _original_ manual [can be found here](http://rhelmus.github.io/virtmem/index.html).

+The _continued_ manual (in Doxygen format) [can be found here](https://github.com/NachtRaveVL/virtmem-continued/blob/master/doc/manual.md)

 ## Benchmark
 Some benchmarking results are shown below.
 Note that these numbers are generated with very simple, and possibly not so accurate tests, hence they should only be used as a rough indication.